 He also doesn’t think the raclette question, which was made famous by Swiss media, was meant to relax him as Daniel Landolt, the president of Freienbach, said in an interview with a local news website Blick.

 "With these questions [about food] we are actually trying to help the candidate.
 They are intended to relax people," Landolt said in the interview.

 “It’s incredulous that somebody would ask you a raclette question to make you feel relax and less nervous — it’s an utter untruth,” said the Briton.

 However, not one to give up easily, he plans to continue applying until he obtains Swiss nationality.

 "The fact that a few local people who live in a village rejected me doesn’t have any impact on what I think about this country and the greatness of this country."

 However, the Brit believes his case reflects what many other people have had to go through with the application process.

 The commune of Freienbach told Euronews in an email that the proceeding to obtain citizenship contains different parts, one of them a hearing in which the commune checks the integration of the candidate.

 "We do this by asking about 50 questions concerning our municipality, the Swiss political system and typical Swiss habits and practices.
-In this hearing, Mr. Lewis failed, what brought us to our decision."
+In this hearing, the candidate failed, what brought us to our decision."